raccrompton/BookBuilder/README.md

 <!-- INSTALLATION -->
 ### Using BookBuilder if you dont want to touch any code.
-I've made a desktop application which means you won't have to install anything.
+I've made a Mac desktop application which means you won't have to install anything.
 It's a lot clunkier than the Code version, but it will work without you having to touch any code.
 For programmers FYI, it's just a pyinstaller --onefile of BookBuilder.py.

 #### here is a Loom video with how to get going: https://www.loom.com/share/62969969f7c043e5a2db6a1393d54c07